thombashi/SimpleSQLite/docs/pages/examples/create_table.rst

 .. include:: create_table_from_json.txt

-Create table(s) from an Excel
+Create table(s) from Excel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:py:class:`~simplesqlite.loader.ExcelTableFileLoader` class
-and :py:meth:`~simplesqlite.SimpleSQLite.create_table_from_tabledata` method
+You can extract tabular data from an Excel file by
+:py:class:`pytablereader.ExcelTableFileLoader` class.
-can create a table from an Excel file.
+And you can create a table from extracted data by using
+:py:meth:`~simplesqlite.SimpleSQLite.create_table_from_tabledata` method.

 .. include:: create_table_from_excel.txt